 Marin: (pronounced: mare-in), meaning: “Latin, of the sea.”
 I think this would be a cool and modern take on Marie or Mary – especially if those happen to be family names you’d like to use in an updated way.

-*Harding: meaning: “Son of the courageous one.”
-So, I’m sure you’ve heard this as a surname, but I’ve never heard it as a first name and I kind of love it as well as its strong meaning.
+Harding: meaning: “Son of the courageous one.”
+So, I’m sure you’ve heard this as a surname, but I’ve never heard it as a first name and I kind of love it, especially for its strong meaning.

 Onalee: I couldn’t find a meaning for this one, but read about a girl’s grandmother who had the name and I think it’s lovely for a little girl.